Why HVAC Units Leak Water Indoors (Common Causes and What It Means)

 Homes with elevated humidity place additional strain on HVAC systems.
 The system must remove more moisture from the air, which increases the amount of water entering the drain system.

-High humidity is a common factor in recurring moisture problems.
+High humidity can make a partly clogged drain line, weak airflow problem, or poorly insulated duct leak more often.
 Understanding why moisture problems keep returning can help explain why leaks may continue even after temporary fixes.

 Insulation Problems Causing Surface Condensation